Tools

 • Small-sized; easy to carry and store.

-Therefore, the Stihl Wood Moisture Meter is the best option if you are looking for a moisture meter for the sole purpose of testing firewood.
+I think this Stihl Wood Moisture Meter is probably the best option if you are looking for a moisture meter for the sole purpose of testing firewood.
+I’ve personally had two of these, one of which I lost.
+However, I just like how small and compact it is.

 Compare the best prices from available sellers below